ncachanosky/Macro-with-Python/content/python/02_IS-LM-Model/_index.md

 \end{align}
 $$

 where $C$ is household consumption, $I$ is private investment, $G$ is the level of government spending, $X$ is exports, and $Z$ is imports.
-We can treat variables $G = \bar{G}$ and $X = \bar{X}$ as exogenous.
+We can treat variables $G$ and $X$ as exogenous variables.
 The former is defined by policy makers, the latter is given by economic conditions in the rest of the world.
 A more detailed exposition, such as the Mundell-Fleming model, would also take into consideration the exchange rate, and exports will also be dependent (to some extent) of domestic economic policy.

 Assume that $C$ follows a keynesian consumption function:

 $$
 \begin{equation}
- C = a + b(Y - T)
+ C = a + b \cdot (Y - T)
 \end{equation}
 $$